nandstand/site/content/_index.md

 title: ''
 ---

-Hello!
 I'm Christian Fuller, a developer from the Mississippi Gulf Coast.

 Previously, I helped maintain and deploy oceanographic software on an HPC cluster.
 Currently, I develop training software for the U.S. Air Force.